pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 "Exactly.
 Both of them listen to you and then convince you of a truth you can tolerate."

-"What's the version of the truth you can live with?" he asked instantly.
+"What do you think is the version of the truth you can live with?" he asked instantly.

 "I don't settle for a palatable truth.
 I expose the failures of authority.
 One layer at a time," I explained.

 I was certain he was impressed.
 He admitted to admiring my resilience.
 He went on to reassure my parents about what happened at school.
 My perception of reality was so intense that it might have been impossible to investigate through conventional facts.
 I didn't know exactly what he told my parents, but somehow they misinterpreted his words and concluded I was struggling with Schizotypal Personality Disorder.

+---

+## chapter iii (Love)